Graduate Assistant Fact Sheet

 Stipend and Tuition Grant-In-Aid

 A graduate assistant (GA) receives a stipend commensurate with his/her appointment type (e.g., ¼, ½- or ¾-time) and grade level (e.g., grade 12), with stipend amounts for each grade established annually by the University.
 Graduate students appointed to an assistantship are expected to be involved in assistantship activities for a total of 18 weeks per semester (36 weeks for a fall/spring assistantship appointment).
-For example, for the current (2016) academic year, for a fall appointment, the stipend for a ½-time, grade12 assistantship is $19,035, and for a ½-time grade 14 assistantship is $20,925.
-For Fall 2016, over 94% of all assistantships were ½-time appointments, with the stipend amount for all ½-time appointments across the University averaging $20,837 (for 36 weeks of, on average, 20 hrs. of assistantship activities per week), equating to an hourly rate of $28.94 per hour.
+For example, for the 2017-2018 academic year the stipend for a ½-time, grade 12 assistantship is $19,620, and for a ½-time grade 14 assistantship is $21,555.
+This fall, 2017, approximately 97% of all assistantships are ½-time appointments, averaging $21,762 (for 36 weeks of, on average, 20 hrs. of assistantship activities per week) for all students on ½-time appointments across the University.

 In many cases, graduate students on fall/spring assistantship appointments receive some form of additional support in the summer (e.g., wage payroll, scholarship funds, FT-II Lecturer appointment, etc.), so that total annual support is often greater than the fall//spring assistantship alone.

-Stipend amounts are raised on an annual basis equivalent to the average University raise for that year.
-For the last five academic years (2012/13 through 2016/17), the increase versus the previous year has averaged just about 3%.
+Stipend amounts have been raised on an annual basis equivalent to or greater than the average University raise for that year.
+For the last six academic years (2012/13 through 2017/18), the increase versus the previous year has averaged approximately 3 percent.

 Graduate students who have held an assistantship, fellowship or traineeship appointment for the fall and spring are also eligible for summer tuition assistance (STAP) of up to 9 credits of required coursework during the subsequent summer (without needing to be on a summer appointment), at the prevailing applicable tuition rate depending upon their residency status and college/program/discipline.
-For Summer 2016, the total summer graduate tuition benefit for 9 credits of coursework plus fees at University Park (UP) ranges from $7,598-$14,627.
+For Summer 2017, the total summer graduate tuition benefit for 9 credits of coursework plus fees at University Park (UP) ranged from $7,488-$14,760.

 - A graduate student on a ¼-time assistantship appointment normally registers for 9 to 14 credits per semester (5-7 per summer session) and is expected to provide teaching, research, or administrative assistance that, on average, consists of approximately 10 hours of assistantship activities a week.